Innovation

 - fast-tracking career path

-Existing staff have many choices, and one is they can leave full-time employment for freelancing.
+Existing staff have many choices; one is they can leave full-time employment for freelancing.

 Businesses can also engage in outsourcing, using freelancers, aka contractors, and transition more tasks to automation and software to do the work typically done by humans.